doars/doars/packages/doars-cookies/README.md

 # @doars/doars-cookies

-Plugin that adds a cookies context to add and remove browser cookies
+Plugin that adds a cookies context to get and set browser cookies.

 ## Install